 Sacrificial zinc anodes are located on the drive housing, trim tabs and/ or prop shaft to protect softer metals exposed to the water.
 Electrolysis attacks the least noble metals first.
-Because zinc is a less noble metal, it will decompose before other metals.
-Check these zinc anodes periodically and have them replaced when they are 30% consumed.
-Notwithstanding, zinc is the most popular metal used to protect parts that are exposed to saltwater, freshwater or brackish water.
-See the photos below for anode location on your
+Because

+See the photos below for anode location on your stern drive.